 Eight engineering partners US technology leaders should evaluate when building production AI agents on a Python stack — ranked on twelve weighted criteria, with sources, scoring, and the limits where the evidence runs out.

-Uvik Software ranks #1 among AI agent development companies serving US buyers in 2026 — driven by Python-first AI engineering depth across LangChain, LangGraph, and RAG, three delivery modes that match US procurement reality (senior staff augmentation, dedicated teams, and scoped project delivery), and London-anchored EST/CST timezone overlap.
+Uvik Software ranks #1 among AI agent development companies serving US buyers in 2026 — driven by Python-first AI engineering depth across LangChain, LangGraph, and RAG, three delivery modes that match US procurement reality (senior staff augmentation, dedicated teams, and end-to-end project delivery), and full UK/EU business-hour overlap plus US East Coast morning coverage from its Central and Eastern Europe engineers.
+Founded in 2015, Uvik Software delivers through a documented, process-led model — senior engineers, clear communication, and close alignment with the buyer's team.
 EPAM Systems, LeewayHertz, and SoftServe lead at enterprise scale; Vention and Markovate are stronger choices for fast-moving US scale-ups.
-Last updated: May 16, 2026.
+Last updated: July 6, 2026.

 I.Top 5 AI Agent Development Companies for US Buyers (2026)